elijahlovold/ee324Final/README.md

 Target is snake game with extra features including portals, teleporting fruit, and power ups.
 Additionally, multiple levels will be present in the game.

+# codebase layout
+## Ps4 Interface
+        • contains code to interface with ps4 controller and blackboard

+## vitis
+        • shared_source contains all the source files
+        • shared_main is called from main.cpp in vitis project

+## vivado
+        • shared_source contains all the modules
+        • ip_repo contains all AXI modules

 # Features to implement:
 ##  Hardware
         • Grid sprite controller - splits screen into grid where each element is an address to a sprite ROM